 BEST MANAGEMENT PRACTICES

 1) Use long rotation breaks between canola crops.
 Although crop rotation will not prevent introduction of clubroot to clean fields, it will restrict disease development within the field and probably avert a severe infestation of clubroot and other diseases such as blackleg.
-Canola growers in high-risk situations (confirmed clubroot in the area) should follow traditional canola rotation recommendations (one canola crop every four years).
+Canola growers in high-risk situations (confirmed clubroot in the area) should follow traditional canola rotation recommendations (one canola crop every four years) and use a clubroot-resistant variety.

 2) Volunteer canola and cruciferous weeds must be controlled on infested fields to prevent more than three weeks of growth to avoid the production of new resting spores.